-The RCC is a collaborative project with and between Indiana cities ready to take on the challenge of climate change, and see it as an opportunity for green-sector jobs, infrastructure innovation, local food and energy production, community-building, and climate readiness.
+Resilient Indiana is a collaborative project with and between Indiana cities ready to take on the challenge of climate change, and see it as an opportunity for green-sector jobs, infrastructure innovation, local food and energy production, community-building, and climate readiness.
 ECI will, in 2017, identify cities ready to lead the resiliency movement in Indiana, ultimately resulting in climate action plans and resiliency strategies.

 Our goal is 20 Indiana communities engaged in climate resiliency by 2020.